Instruction Mining: Instruction Data Selection for Tuning Large Language Models: Methodology

 To ensure the inference loss provides a valid measure for evaluating data quality, the evaluation set should comprise a selected collection of unbiased and high-quality instruction-following samples.

-In particular, given an instruction-following dataset $D$, we finetune a base language model $M$ using $D$ with model training settings $S$. $S$ normally refers to training batch size, epochs, etc. The obtained finetuned language model is denoted as $\tilde M$.
+In particular, given an instruction-following dataset $D$, we finetune a base language model $M$ using $D$ with model training settings $S$. $S$ normally refers to training batch size, epochs, etc. $L$ refers to the loss function.
+The obtained finetuned language model is denoted as $M_{ft}$.
 We define the dataset $D$'s quality $Q_{D|M,S}$ as below,

 where $D_{eval}$ refers to the high-quality and unbiased evaluation set, and $\propto$ means a direct proportion.